-Hugely Popular London Resi Development Event will return for a 12th Year on 6th March 2019
+Hugely Popular London Resi Development Event will return for a 14th Year on 5th May 2021

-The leading players in the sector will attend the Annual London Resi Development Conference on 6th March
+The leading players in the sector will attend the Annual London Resi Development Conference on 5th May

 Superb panel taking shape at the Annual London Resi Development Event.
 Likely to be a very popular event once again #LDE Property #LondonResidential